sepehr/uc-parsian/README.txt

 Requirements
 ============
-1. A valid PIN number.
+1. A valid PIN number provided by Parsian Bank.
-2. A registered IP address.
+2. A registered IP address on Parsian Bank database.

 So, you need to have a valid PIN number provided by Parsian Bank and also a registered IP Address on their gateway to be able to process you website payments via Parsian bank online payment gateway.
 If these requirements are not satisfied, expect to get a "22 Error Code".

 Dependencies